 Choosing the right grinding wheels for a specific job is the key aspect for achieving superior grinding results.
-The Chris-Marine grinding wheels have been carefully selected, tested and proven for each type of metal alloy, surface finish and workload.
+Chris-Marine's grinding wheels have been carefully selected, tested and proven for each type of metal alloy, surface finish and workload.

-Grinding wheels CBN in today’s diesel engines are exposed to significant loads due to the high working pressures and demands of modern engines.
-It is therefore vital that sealing surfaces are ground very accurately to provide a tight seal using grinding wheels to secure long term performance and the best possible service intervals.
+Today’s diesel engines are exposed to significant loads due to the high working pressures and demands of modern engines.
+Therefore, sealing surfaces must be grinded accurately to provide a tight seal.
+To secure long term engine performance it is highly recommended to use grinding wheels that have been thoroughly tested and are of high quality.

-Chris-Marine® grinding wheels are selected, tested and proven for each type of metal alloy, surface finish and workload.
+Chris-Marine’s grinding wheels have been selected, tested and proven for each type of metal alloy, surface finish and workload.
 Choosing the right stones for a specific job is the key aspect for achieving superior grinding results.

 A grinding wheel is a precision tool with thousands of cutting points.
 It consists of abrasive grains held in a matrix of bond and separated by pores.
 The most important factors defining a grinding wheel are described below.